pyxelr/pawelcislo.com/src/content/docs/posts/2018-09-30-is-modern-business-complicated-my-summary-of-the-world-business-experience-conference-in-warsaw.md

 | **What does he buy?** | **Why does he buy?
 (Reason)** | **Why does he buy?** | **Who buys?** | **What can cause that he will not buy?** |
 | confidence, passion, trust to others | localisation, instructors | to feel better, to meet someone new, to take care of health | students, active people, multisport, sitting job | localization, price, commitment |

 Obviously, there is a golden rule given by Gary to every aspect. 😅

-\[su\_quote cite="Gary Vaynerchuk"\]Parents raise children for themselves, to look good in the eyes of others, not for the kid.
-This is the problem that also applies in business.\[/su\_quote\]
+> _Parents raise children for themselves, to look good in the eyes of others, not for the kid.
+This is the problem that also applies in business._
+>
+> — Gary Vaynerchuk

 #### Measure your performance